Crisis averted or kicked down road? Wary, weary Greeks take dim view

 ATHENS Subdued by three bailouts, record high unemployment and a maelstrom of taxes, Greeks were in no mood to party on Friday at news of a last-gasp deal pulling them from the brink of a financial abyss.
 Again.

-Euro zone governments threw indebted Greece another credit lifeline worth 8.5 billion euros on Thursday, offered further clarity on a roadmap to possible debt relief and the International Monetary Fund said it might join a bailout program after sitting on the fence for two years.
+Euro zone governments threw indebted Greece another credit lifeline worth 8.5 billion euros (7.44 billion pounds) on Thursday, offered further clarity on a roadmap to possible debt relief and the International Monetary Fund said it might join a bailout programme after sitting on the fence for two years.

 "What's the big deal?
 Is it going to change the real problem of more than a million unemployed Greeks?" said Maria Papadia, 42, jobless for four years.